 Kosciusko is a somewhat small city located in the state of Mississippi.
 With a population of 7,187 people and four constituent neighborhoods, Kosciusko is the 52nd largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kosciusko is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kosciusko is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kosciusko who work in office and administrative support (12.64%), sales jobs (9.50%), and maintenance occupations (7.54%).
+Because occupations involving physical labor dominate the local economy, Kosciusko is generally considered to be a blue-collar town.
+38.47% of the Kosciusko workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Kosciusko is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kosciusko who work in office and administrative support (9.29%), sales jobs (9.15%), and maintenance occupations (7.39%).

-The per capita income in Kosciusko in 2010 was $15,649, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $62,596 for a family of four.
-Kosciusko also has one of the higher rates of people living in poverty in the nation, with 34.91% of its population below the federal poverty line.
+The per capita income in Kosciusko in 2010 was $21,664, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $86,656 for a family of four.
+However, Kosciusko contains both very wealthy and poor people as well.
+Kosciusko also has one of the higher rates of people living in poverty in the nation, with 33.31% of its population below the federal poverty line.

 Kosciusko is an extremely ethnically-diverse city.
 The people who call Kosciusko home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kosciusko residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Kosciusko include African, English, European, and German.
+Important ancestries of people in Kosciusko include African, English, German, and European.

 The most common language spoken in Kosciusko is English.
 Other important languages spoken here include Spanish and Tagalog.